 Sarah Willis, a horn player with the Berlin Philharmoniker, arrived in Cuba some years ago to teach some master classes to young musicians.

 Enamored with the warmth of the people of the island she has since gone back there to visit and make music with fellow artists.
-Combining the music of Mozart with the popular music that is alive and well and thriving in the Caribbean nation, a terrific album has just been released by NAXOS.
+Combining the music of Mozart with the popular music that is alive and well and thriving in the Caribbean nation, MOZART Y MAMBO has just been released by ALPHA.

 It is a result of an unpredictably successful collaboration between Sarah Willis and the superb Havana Lyceum Orchestra and its magisterial young conductor Pepe Méndez.